enyojs/enyo-docs/developer-guide/key-concepts/event-handling.md

 ## DOM Events

-In Enyo, DOM events are allowed to bubble all the way up to `document`, where they are handled by `enyo.dispatcher`.
+In Enyo, DOM events are allowed to bubble all the way up to `document`, where they are handled by `enyo/dispatcher`.
 The dispatcher figures out where to send the event and provides hooks for various bits of event processing.

 Whenever possible, the dispatcher avoids disturbing original DOM events.
 To